Editor’s note: some of the offers on this page are no longer available.

 If joining a credit union doesn’t appeal to you, consider applying for a different rewards credit card.

 The most similar card offer to the Alliant Cash Back Visa Signature is the USAA Limitless Cash Back credit card, which offers 2.5 percent cash back to those who have a minimum monthly deposit of at least $1,000 into their USAA checking account and 1.5 percent cash back to those who don’t meet that minimum amount.
 You have to meet the USAA eligibility requirements to apply, which means this card is only an option for current and former military members and their families.

 A more accessible option might be the Citi Double Cash, which earns 1 percent back when you make a purchase and 1 percent back when you pay your bill.
 Other cash-back cards, like the Chase Freedom and the Discover it® Cash Back offer rotating bonus categories that pay up to 5 percent, back but these typically have spending caps.
-With the Discover it® Cash Back, you can earn 5% cash back on up to $1,500 in purchases made in accordance with Discover’s 2018 Cashback Calendar after enrollment.
+With the Discover it® Cash Back, you can earn 5% cash back on up to $1,500 in purchases each quarter made in accordance with Discover’s 2018 Cashback Calendar after enrollment (then 1%).